G-L-E-N-N/Rust_Analysis_Code/README.md

 ## Structure

 The folder structure mirrors the organization of the thesis.
-Each directory corresponds to a specific chapter or section discussed in the thesis, containing the relevant Rust source files and any associated C code used for FFI examples.
+Each directory corresponds to a specific chapter or section discussed in the thesis, containing the relevant Rust source files and any C or C++ code that was shown in the Bachelors thesis.

 ## Running the Code